Peak Oil, New Energy, and the End of Scarcity – Making New Energy Thinkable

 Making New Energy Thinkable

-The end of oil as a primary source of energy (perhaps forty more years of remaining production) to run the world’s industries and provide us with the necessities of life is a foreseeable reality.
+The end of oil as a primary source of energy (global production peaked in 2005-2006, and will be nearly completely depleted by the mid-21st century) to run the world’s industries and provide us with the necessities of life is a foreseeable reality.
 The quest for new energy sources and applications should be the responsibility of corporations and governments everywhere on the planet.
 An examination of the problems and possibilities in the development of “new energy” and the benefits of its reality is a worthy and vital endeavor in answering the question “What do we do when the oil runs out?”